ermin-code/KentuckyTrailsApp/README.md

 Also, please note that in order to use this token, on line 99 you will need to change the code to accesstoken=mapbox_access_token from secret.accesstoken=mapbox_access_token

 (Part 3) - pie_chart.py file
 This is a Python script that uses Pandas and Plotly packages to display a pie chart showing percentages of well, fairly and poorly maintained trails in Kentucky.
-Data from kentuckytrails.csv file was processed in a way that number of trails associated with these three main·te·nance conditions were counted and percentages were calculated and displayed in this pie chart.
+Data from kentuckytrails.csv file was processed in a way that number of trails associated with these three maintenance conditions were counted and percentages were calculated and displayed in this pie chart.

 (Part 4) - table.py file
 This is a Python script that uses Pandas and Plotly packages to display a table showing all the included Kentucky counties in kentuckytrails.csv file and total mileage of trails in each county.
 Data processing from kentuckytrails.csv file was processed in a way that all the trail lengths for each county were summed up and displayed in this table.